Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Simulation study

-with density function
+with density function:

-For the simulation study developed in this work, we assume that $C$ follows a Weibull distribution with shape parameter $\alpha$, the same as for the baseline hazard, and shape parameter $\nu$ that needs to be estimated.
-Therefore, the probability of the $i-$th subject being censored is:
+Let $G$ be the random variable that describes the right-censoring time, we assume that $G$ follows a Weibull distribution sharing the same shape parameter $\alpha$ as the baseline hazard, but having a potentially different scale parameter $\nu$ calibrated to achieve a target censoring proportion $\theta$.
+The probability that the $i-$th individual is censored ($\delta_i=0$) is derived as: